 Your students will live up (or down!) to your expectations.
 Student achievement is strongly affected by what the teacher expects of them and this has been demonstrated by many educational researchers.
 The first and most famous experiment is known as the Pygmalion effect.

-How To Show Respect For Your Students In this video, I will […]
+How To Show Respect For your Students

 Developing consistency in your teaching, strangely, does not mean being exactly the same all the time.
 Nor does it mean being a robot and not reacting to circumstances, or showing your real feelings.
 Consistency does mean that students are fairly certain what they can expect from you.
 They know for example, that you will not get angry with them today, about something you laughed at yesterday.
 Here are 6 ways to develop consistency in your teaching